p-arrow/Red-Blue-Guide/Coding/Code Review.md

 ## General
-### What to look at besides the Code?
+### What to look at (except code itself)?
-- Framework Docs !
+- Framework Docs
 - Respective code security best practices
-- Respective (malicious) keywords known in code
+- Malicious keywords known in respective code base

 ### How to progress?
 1. Look at all classes/functions (**Best coverage but time consuming!**)